-This programme is for graduates of chemical engineering and other related disciplines who want to gain postgraduate qualification and upgrade their technical abilities and equip themselves with advanced knowledge in the fields of chemical and process engineering to enable them to perform in the modern 21st century chemical industry in fields such as pharmaceuticals, food and drinks, fine chemicals, clean energy, environmental waste management, oil and gas, petrochemicals, cosmetics, consumer products, materials and agrochemicals among many others.
-It is also ideal for engineers holding a BEng degree that require a further learning element to qualify for Chartered Engineer registration.
+This programme is for graduates of chemical engineering and other related disciplines who aspire to gain postgraduate qualification and upgrade their technical abilities and equip themselves with advanced knowledge in the fields of chemical and process engineering to enable them to perform in the modern 21st century chemical industry in fields such as pharmaceuticals, food and drinks, fine chemicals, clean energy, environmental waste management, oil and gas, petrochemicals, cosmetics, consumer products, materials, agrochemicals, research and development, among many others.
+It is also ideal for any chemical engineer holding a BEng degree that requires further learning elements to qualify for Chartered Engineer registration.

-Applicants should possess at least upper second class Honours degree or equivalent qualification, in chemical engineering or related area from a recognised institution or an equivalent professional qualification, for MSc entry.
+Applicants should possess a good second class Honours degree or equivalent qualification, in chemical engineering or related area from a recognised institution or an equivalent professional qualification, for MSc entry.

 Applicants with lesser degree qualifications in engineering, who have appropriate professional or industrial experience, may also be considered for entry to the Postgraduate Diploma.
 On successful completion of the Postgraduate Diploma students would be invited to join the MSc programme.